Monday, December 1, 2025

 Nuts-About Granola

-Only a few ingredients.
-Oats and nuts are good sources of vegetarian protein.
-It is cost effective if the quick oats are purchased in bulk, 25-50 lb. bags.
+The combination of oats and nuts are good sources of vegetarian protein.
+This recipe is cost effective if the quick oats are purchased in bulk, 25-50 lb. bags.
 My kids love it! -Lindsey Scarber

 12 c.
 Quick or Rolled oats (one #10 can of Rolled or Quick oats)

 12 c.
-Nuts and Seeds of your choice, whole or chopped, fill the #10 can (pecans, walnuts, sliced almonds, pumpkin seeds, coconut flakes, ground flax )
+Nuts and Seeds of your choice, whole or chopped, fill the #10 can (pecans, walnuts, sliced almonds, coconut flakes, sunflower seeds, a few pumpkin seeds, some ground flax )

 2 c. coconut oil